boetiusj/hugo/content/pages/who.md

 ---
 title: "Our Story"
 url: "who"
 description: "Communicate often, set clear expectations and meet them.
 Be courteous, responsive, tidy, prompt.
-Always professional"
+Always professional."
 keywords: "no drips no drama, story, who we are, about"
 canonical: "https://crestwoodpainting.com/who/"
 date: "2011-09-27"